Step 4 - Temperature and Habitability

 The temperature of a planet is mostly defined by its distance to its host star and by the presence of an atmosphere.
 An important factor to be considered for habitability is temperature.
 When a planet orbits a star at a distance where liquid water can be present, the planet is in the habitable zone of the star.

-Watch the video on exoplanet temperature and habitability:
+Watch the video on temperature and habitability of exoplanets

 Subtitles are available (automatically generated by YouTube) – select your language using the YouTube player controls.

-Have you discussed the temperature and habitability of KELT-3b?
+Have you discussed the temperature and habitability of the exoplanet?
 Check below to see whether your conclusions matched our expert’s solution for determining the habitability of KELT-3b.

 Figure 1: Diagram presenting the planets’ size and temperature versus the distance to its host star.
 The planets’ size and distance are represented with two different scales.